Week-by-week guide to pregnancy

-Your baby is now around 16mm long from head to bottom, which is about the size of a raspberry – by next week, they will be twice the size!
+Your baby is now around 16mm long, which is about the size of a raspberry.
+By next week, they will be twice the size!

 The tiny head has started to uncurl a bit.
-The arms are getting longer and right now they're bigger than the legs, as the upper part of the body grows faster than the lower part.
-The legs are getting longer too, although the knees, ankles, thighs and toes aren't ready yet.
+Their arms are getting longer and are bigger than the legs as the upper part of the body grows faster than the lower part.
+The legs are getting longer too, although the knees, ankles, thighs and toes have not developed yet.

-Around now, your embryo is given a fancy new name and becomes a “foetus”, which means offspring in Latin.
+Around now, your embryo becomes a “foetus”, which means offspring in Latin.

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

-You'll need to arrange a "booking appointment".
+You'll need to arrange a booking appointment.
 This usually takes place between weeks 8 and 12, and takes around an hour.
 You can talk about the options for your pregnancy and the birth.
-Plus you'll be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
+You'll also be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
 You could ask about the Maternity Transformation Programme and how it could benefit you.